Identify the optimum price for your products today.

 - Team approach insures alignment and information sharing

 - Pricing approach can be combined with other tools to create a business toolkit that can be upgraded over time

-Breakthrough Marketing Technology is a strategy focused business and marketing consultancy.
-Breakthrough provides design guidance, research, and implementation support to companies engaging in pricing strategy and implementation.
-We utilize data-driven processes and information technology to support business decisions.
+Breakthrough Marketing Technology is a strategy-focused business and marketing consultancy.
+We provide design guidance, research, and implementation support to companies engaging in pricing strategy and implementation.
+We use data-driven processes and information technology to support business decisions.